edegan-furb-react-native-projects/GuessNumberGameApp/README.md

 <table>
 <tr>
 <td>
- This project is designed to practice what I have learned, with the primary focus on implementing components, layouts, styling, adapt to platform & device Sizes.
+ This project is designed to practice what I have learned, with the primary focus on implementing components, layouts, styling, adapt to platform & device sizes.
 </td>
 </tr>
 </table>